-Review the field QUARTERS OF COVERAGE (1937 - 1950) MINIMUM.
+Review the field "QUARTERS OF COVERAGE (1937 - 1950) MINIMUM".

-- If: these can be used (see step 2) add these to the total.
+- If: These can be used (see step 2) add these to the total.
 Does the total equal 40? - If: YES, the applicant meets the exception requirement. - If: NO, continue.

-Review the field QUARTER OF COVERAGE (1937 - 1950) MAXIMUM and look at the QC pattern for codes # and Z.
+Review the field "QUARTERS OF COVERAGE (1937 - 1950) MAXIMUM" and look at the QC pattern for codes # and Z.

-- If: the maximum number and/or the codes # and Z at least equal 40 when added to the total, refer the case to SSA as described in Section V. - If: the total still does not equal 40, continue.

-Review the QC pattern with the applicant.
+- If: The maximum number and/or the codes "#" and "Z" equal at least 40 when added to the total, refer the case to SSA as described in Section V. - If: The total still does not equal 40, review the QC pattern with the applicant.

-If: the applicant believes that QCs are missing, refer the case to SSA as described in Section V.
+If: The applicant believes that QCs are missing, refer the case to SSA as described in Section V.

-If: the applicant believes the records are correct, he/she cannot meet the exception requirements.
+If: the applicant believes the records are correct, he/she cannot meet the exception requirements

-The following chart will assist you in determining whether the individuals have the level of earnings to produce a Qualifying Quarter:
+The following chart will assist you in determining whether the individuals have the level of earnings to produce a Qualifying Quarter.